Ferk/docs/docs/library/prboom.md

 - **Look on parent folders for IWADs** [prboom-find_recursive_on] (**enabled**|disabled)

-	Scans parent folders for IWADs.
+	When a PWAD is loaded, parent folders will be scanned to search for IWADs.

 - **Analog Deadzone (percent)** [prboom-analog_deadzone] (**15**|20|25|30|0|5|10)